HoshinoNii/Installer-Manifest-Demo/README.md

 **[Function Operations are as shown]**
 1. Firstly Create a seperate JSON object and store the main payload within without the jws key
-2. Compare the computated SHA384 hash with the provided integrity from the original json
+2. Compare the computated SHA384 hash with the provided integrity from the original JSON
 3. We do this by using the SHAhash class to hash the payload and then do the comparison.
 4. Afterwards, call verifySiganture functionality to start the signature and certificate verification process for the developer and quality key.
 5. Finally do a check to see if all 3 results are true, if so return true, else return false.